 Take an excursion into the Great Sand Sea: Many hotels and tour operators provide fun half or full day 4X4 excursions.
 We used Abdu’s Safari, a respected company that owns a restaurant of the same name.
 Our awesome guide, Mohamed Gad, took us on a thrilling drive across the high dunes, a hunt for fossils on the ancient sea bed, and a soak in a picturesque hot spring at Bir Wahed, where he brewed up a mean peppermint tea.
 We even tried our luck at sand boarding (a humbling experience).

 Hang-out at Abdu’s Restaurant: This little restaurant in the center of Siwa Town is a lively gathering spot for travelers and desert tour guides.
 It has an extensive and reasonably priced menu.
 We spent many a meal and tea break there.
 It’s also a great place to get local information and the folks that work there are super helpful.
-Without our buddy Achmed we may never have found our way to Fatnas.
+Achmed, an employee at Abdu’s, spotted us on the street on his afternoon off.
+We had a great time with him at Fatnis Island—he practicing English and we learning about life in Siwa.

 How to Get to Siwa